EliasK93/transformer-models-for-domain-specific-machine-translation/README.md

 ## Transformer Models for Domain-Specific Machine Translation

-Examplary application for the task of fine-tuning pretrained machine translation models on highly domain-specific translated sentences.
+Example application for the task of fine-tuning pretrained machine translation models on highly domain-specific translated sentences.

 For this, likely translation pairs are first extracted from the original versions and the German book translations of the _Harry Potter_ fantasy novel series using a _Translated Sentence Mining_ approach.
-The extracted sentence translations are then used to fine-tune two baseline machine translation models (pre-trained model **MarianMT** for translation from English to German and Google's **T5**).
+The extracted sentence translations are then used to fine-tune two baseline machine translation models (pre-trained model **MarianMT** for translation from English to German and Google's *Text-To-Text Transfer Transformer* **T5**).

 Afterwards, some metrics are calculated to evaluate the performance boost from fine-tuning the models.